-From the dramatic black shores of Vik (Black Sand) Beach in Iceland to the Instagram-worthy Pink Sand Beach in The Bahamas, to the chill and active beach options at our private destination Perfect Day at CocoCay, in the Bahamas, there’s a beach (and a ship sailing there) for everyone.
+From top-notch surfing in Barbados to the Instagram-worthy Pink Sand Beach in The Bahamas, to the chill and active beach options at our private destination, Perfect Day at CocoCay, there’s a beach (and a ship sailing there) for everyone.

 Bathsheba Beach, Barbados